How much do you charge?

 What's your style?

 I used to say my style of photography was photojournalism as this is my background.
 I started out shooting for the University newspaper then went on to the Chicago Sun Times and philanthropic work around the world.
 I've settled on a style that is a combination of portraiture, photojournalism, and landscape photography.
 My style is more classical (not to be confused with traditional) rather than new age in my approach to composition, lighting and color.
 I understand that you'll have these wedding pictures for generations and I don't want my work to be representative of a fad or whatever happens to be trending at the moment.
-I may make more money if I follow the trends, but hey, I don't want you to look at your photos years down the road and think to yourself, "Oh yea, that filter was in back then," instead of "Wasn't that a great moment?
+I may make more money if I follow the trends, but hey, I don't want you to look at your photos years down the road and think to yourself, "Oh yea, that filter was on fleek back then," instead of "Wasn't that a great moment?
 It brings back so many memories."
 In other words, my goal is to shoot photographs that have a timeless quality.

 Do you give direction for posed photos?

 Yes and no. I know that most of my clients are not professional models and that it's part of my job to help them look their best.
 This part is actually a lot easier than you might think.
 My goal is to reflect the connection between each couple and their unique personalities.
 The last thing I want is for a couple to look at their wedding pictures decades from now and not recognize themselves because I didn't faithfully capture who they were.

 That being said, I typically like to find a great scene and place the couple in it.
 I give some direction as we go along but I like to emphasize the couple's interactions to get the most genuine and natural emotions as possible.
 They're a lot more comfortable that way, too!